 Bone is a highly vascularized tissue that reliant on the close spatial and temporal connection between blood vessels and bone cells to maintain skeletal integrity.
 Several experimental studies have shown that angiogenesis plays a vital role in skeletal development, repairing fractured bone and in response to mechanical loading (ML).
 These includes 1) Studies using a distraction osteogenesis model (DO) have shown that intramembranous bone formation is induced by the application of gradual mechanical distraction across an osteotomy defect, which reveals not only an increase in osteogenesis but also an increase in expression of several angiogenic factors (Carvalho et al. 2004).
-2) Treadmillrunning in rats displayed bone marrow angiogenesis concomitant with increase in osteogenesis (Yao et al. 2004).
+2) Treadmill-running in rats displayed bone marrow angiogenesis concomitant with increase in osteogenesis (Yao et al. 2004).
 3) Studies using mandibular DO model have shown that high frequency traction provides a proper mechanical environment for angiogenesis contributing to enhanced bone formation.
 These findings illustrate that angiogenesis, osteogenesis and ML are tightly related (Zheng et al. 2009).

-discovered microRNA's Recently, newly belonging to a small class of RNA molecules have 222 Sengul et al. Vol. 62 received considerable attention because of the ability to act as negative regulators of gene expression.
-RNA of this type regulates gene expression at the posttranscriptional level by either degradation or translational repression of a target mRNA.
-So far, at least 500 microRNA's have been discovered of which few are linked to pathogenesis of disease (heart disease, cancer and schizophrenia) as evident from human and animal studies (Bravo and Dinan 2010, Abdellatif 2012, Zhang and Ma 2012).
-In particular, in vitro and in vivo models have demonstrated that over expression of miR-92 blocked angiogenesis in human endothelial cells and that blocking miR-92 recovered mouse from limb ischemia injury as well as from myocardial infarction, respectively (Bonauer et al. 2009).
-Since angiogenesis and osteogenesis tightly coupled, we predict that inhibiting microRNA-92 that control angiogenesis can maximize the benefits of exercise on skeleton.
-Based on this and the above rationale, we propose the hypothesis that blocking microRNA that control angiogenesis will increase the magnitude of anabolic effects of ML on bone formation.
+Recently, newly discovered MicroRNA's belonging to a small class of RNA molecules have received considerable attention because of the ability to act as negative regulators of gene expression.
+RNA of this type regulates gene expression at the post-transcriptional level by either degradation or translational repression of a target mRNA.
+So far, at least 500 MicroRNA's have been discovered of which few are linked to pathogenesis of disease (heart disease, cancer and schizophrenia) as evident from human and animal studies (Abdellatif 2012, Zhang and Ma 2012, Bravo and Dinan 2010).
+In particular, in vitro and in vivo models have demonstrated that over expression of miR-92 blocked angiogenesis in human endothelial cells and that blocking miR-92 recovered mouse from limb ischemia injury as well as from myocardial infarction, respectively (Bonauer et al., 2009).
+Since angiogenesis and osteogenesis tightly coupled, we predict that inhibiting MicroRNA-92 that control angiogenesis can maximize the benefits of exercise on skeleton.
+Based on this and the above rationale, we propose the hypothesis that blocking MicroRNA that control angiogenesis will increase the magnitude of anabolic effects of ML on bone formation.